CIRCSE/latinWordnet-revision/README.md

 ## Revision criteria
 Data is manually checked for correctness and completeness against the _Oxford Latin Dictionary (1968)_ and _Lewis & Short A Latin Dictionary (1879)_.

-### _Incomplete_ lemmas

-New senses/synsets to be created for:

-- lemmas with many passive senses, e.g. _fio_ "to be prepared"
-- lemmas with very very specific historical senses, e.g. _dictator_ "A magistrate having plenary powers, appointed at Rome in times of emergency."
-(Oxford Latin Dictionary)

 ## Credits

 - **Creators**: Greta Franzini, Eleonora Litta